 CYTOPORTER DRUG DELIVERY SOLUTION.
 The Company believes it has developed an effective drug delivery engine, called CYTOPORTER, to facilitate the transport of polar and larger size drugs across the lipid barriers of the skin, cell membranes, and endosomes into the interior of cells at a rate that is practical to achieve pharmaceutical results.
 When drugs in this category are taken up by cells, they are sequestered within an endosome surrounded by a lipid barrier.
 The Company's CYTOPORTER drug delivery engine is designed to transport these problem drugs from the endosome into the interior of cells without disruption of the lipid membrane that traps them.
 CYTOPORTER is a synthetic peptide containing specifically positioned acidic groups along its structure.
-In neutral conditions, CYTOPORTER exists as a water-soluble random form with its acidic groups exposed and hydrated.
-On acidification in the endosome, CYTOPORTER undergoes a transition to a lipid-soluble, needle-like form where the acidic groups are masked by associating as mated pairs, and other polar groups are shielded from the environment.
+In neutral conditions, CYTOPORTER exists as a water-soluble random form with its acidic groups are masked by associating as mated pairs, and other polar groups are shielded from the environment.
 As the engine becomes lipid soluble, it penetrates across the surrounding lipid membrane.
 As it enters into the interior of the cell, it encounters a neutral environment which induces a transition back to a water-soluble form resulting in movement of the engine and drug into the interior of the cell.
 See "Figure 3" below.